paulgstf/param-restrict-maybe/README.md

 # ParameterRestrictionsPerhaps
-Reproduces the empirical work in a manuscript
+Reproduces the empirical work in Gustafson (2022+).
+Parameter restrictions for the sake of identification: Is there utility in asserting that perhaps a restriction holds?